pcfreak30/gutenberg-starter-blocks/README.md

 ### Repeater Block

-A block which creates a collection of repeater blocks
+A block which creates a collection of Simple blocks

 // @todo write more about this